Exodus 20:18

 Pseudepigrapha

 29 And that sheep ascended to the summit of that lofty rock, and the Lord of the sheep sent it to them.
 30 And after that I saw the Lord of the sheep who stood before them, and His appearance was great and terrible and majestic, and all those sheep saw Him and were afraid before His face.
-31 And they all feared and trembled because of Him, and they cried to that sheep with them [which was amongst them]: "We are not able to stand before our Lord or to behold Him."
-32 And that sheep which led them again ascended to the summit of that rock, but the sheep began to be blinded and to wander from the way which he had showed them, but that sheep wot not thereof.
-33 And the Lord of the sheep was wrathful exceedingly against them, and that sheep discovered it, and went down from the summit of the rock, and came to the sheep, and found the greatest part of them blinded and fallen away.
+31 And they all feared and trembled because of Him, and they cried to that sheep with them [which was amongst them]: 'We are not able to stand before our Lord or to behold Him.'
+32 And that sheep which led them again ascended to the summit of that rock, but the sheep began to be blinded and to wander from the way which he had shown them, but that sheep did not know of it.
+33 And the Lord of the sheep was exceedingly angry against them, and that sheep discovered it, and went down from the summit of the rock, and came to the sheep, and found the majority of them blinded and having strayed.

 Notes and References